dotaheor/unify-Go-builtin-and-custom-generics/contracts.md

 For example,
 ```
-anyKind[Ta]                     // Ta can be any kind
+assure anyKind[Ta]                     // Ta can be any kind
-anyKind[Tx, string]             // Tx must be of string kind
+assure anyKind[Tx, string]             // Tx must be of string kind
-anyKind[Ty, string, int, int64] // Ty can anyh of string, int or int64 kind
+assure anyKind[Ty, string, int, int64] // Ty can anyh of string, int or int64 kind
 ```

 #### `impelements[Tx, Ty type]`